msyk/FMDataAPI/README.md

 ## What's This?

-The FileMaker Data API is the new feature of FileMaker Server 16, and it's a API with REST-based database operations.
+The FileMaker Data API is the new feature of FileMaker Server 16, and it's the API with REST-based database operations.
-Although the Custom Web Publishing is the way to access the database for a long while, FileMaker Inc. has introduced modern feature to operate database.
-Current version of FMDataAPI works on just FileMaker 18 platform.
+Although the Custom Web Publishing is the way to access the database for a long while, FileMaker Inc. has introduced the modern feature to operate the database.
+The current version of FMDataAPI works on just FileMaker 18 platform.

-For now I'm focusing to develop the web application framework "INTER-Mediator" (https://inter-mediator.com/ or https://github.com/INTER-Mediator/INTER-Mediator.git) which can develop the core features of database-driven web application with declarative descriptions.
+For now, I'm focusing to develop the web application framework "INTER-Mediator" (https://inter-mediator.com/ or https://github.com/INTER-Mediator/INTER-Mediator.git) which can develop the core features of database-driven web application with declarative descriptions.
 INTER-Mediator has already supported the Custom